UKG Pro vs ADP Lyric: An objective comparison

 Compare UKG and ADP with more HRMS products with this free online comparison tool

 UKG Ready and ADP Workforce Now deliver similar features at a lighter scale for mid-sized organizations.
-UKG Ready excels in user experience and native scheduling, while Workforce Now integrates deeply with ADP’s benefits and tax services.
+UKG Ready excels in user experience and native scheduling, while Workforce Now integrates with ADP’s benefits and tax services.

 Deployment

 UKG Pro supports integrations through APIs and a growing ecosystem of partners.
-While Kronos historically offered on-premise installations, UKG now focuses on cloud-first deployments, with mobile access and self-service tools available across all tiers.
+While Kronos once offered on-premise installations, UKG now focuses on cloud-first deployments, with mobile access and self-service tools available across all tiers.

 Support